onkursen/personal-finance-guide/index.md

 ### Who are you, and why should I listen to you?

 Hi, and thanks for stopping by!
-My name is [Onkur Sen](https://onkursen.com).
-I'll be a software engineer at [Robinhood](http://robinhood.com), and I'm finishing my Masters in computer science from Stanford.
+My name is [Onkur Sen](https://onkursen.com), and I'm a software engineer at [Robinhood](http://robinhood.com).

 I've been interested in personal finance for about 3 years, and I wanted to present everything I've learned from books, blogs, and articles in an easy-to-understand guide that I wish I had when I graduated from college.